ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 ## System settings
 {: #mcv_ordering-sys-settings}

-You must specify the following system settings when you order a vCenter Server instance.
+You must specify the following system settings when you order a VMware vCenter Server® instance.

 ### Instance configurations
 {: #mcv_ordering-sys-config}